karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps-part-1.md

 ![otel-collector-logging-output](/img/aws-otel-collector-logging-output.png)

-And here is how we are going to configure the Collector:
+And here's how we're going to configure the Collector:

 ```yaml
 receivers: